MAimmersivX/2013-11-14-woodshole/lessons/thw-git/local.md

 What happens if you start making changes on your slide deck, only to realize you need to drop back to the slide deck you had five days ago?

-## Example: B Slide Deck for a Presentation
+## Example: Adding data to a figure months later
 You have completed an analysis, and submitted a manuscript.
 A reviewer asks whether you would get a different result if you had filtered the input data differently.
 But you have been working on your analysis scripts for months;